bancorprotocol/contracts-v3/packages/v3/migration/README.md

 Migrate the system from point A to point B.

-`yarn hh migrate --help` for more info on params.
+`yarn migrate --help` for more info on params.

 ### Subtasks